 So what might have gone wrong, and how does it relate to you?

-Well, it appears that women with PCOS have an elevated risk of cardiovascular disease.
-In previous newsletters I reported that women with PCOS are more likely than other women to have:
+Well, it appears that women with PCOS have an elevated risk of cardiovascular disease, which may be associated with:

 However, when you were a baby, you did not have these problems.
 Therefore, something appears to be going wrong.